-We recognized valuation allowance of CZK 9 million with respect to our Polish wind power farms in 2015 and CZK 671 million in 2016.
+November 5, 2018.
+We aim to participate in the next auction which is to take place in 2019.
+We recognized the valuation allowance of CZK 151 million with respect to our Polish wind power farms in 2017.

 Although we are taking all necessary steps to limit the impact of all adverse regulatory actions in Poland, we cannot give any assurance that we would be able to recover our investment in our business in Poland.
 Consequently, the developments could have adverse effect on our business, results of operations and financial condition.